 Iosifescu says that the data on omegs-3s “is mixed,” so it’s not a certainty that these supplements will help with depression.
 But for some people, a daily omega-3 supplement might be useful — if not for depression, then for its other documented beneficial effects.

-Elemental folate is a “an active form of folic acid, which is one of the B vitamins” Iosifescu says.
+Elemental folate is “an active form of folic acid, which is one of the B vitamins” Iosifescu says.
 Folate is found in leafy green vegetables, citrus fruits and beans.

 An established body of science has identified folate, or vitamin B9, as being important for pregnant women to prevent miscarriage and birth defects.
 There’s also been some indication that it could help protect against heart disease, stroke and some cancers.